ethereum/go-ethereum/docs/getting-started/installing-geth.md

 description: Guide to installing Geth
 ---

 There are several ways to install Geth, including via a package manager, downloading a pre-built bundle, running as a docker container or building from downloaded source code.
 On this page the various installation options are explained for several major operating systems.
 Users prioritizing ease of installation should choose to use a package manager or prebuilt bundle.
 Users prioritizing customization should build from source.
-It is important to run the latest version of Geth because each release includes bugfixes and improvement over the previous versions.
+It is important to run the latest version of Geth because each release includes bugfixes and improvements over the previous versions.
 The stable releases are recommended for most users because they have been fully tested.
 A list of stable releases can be found [here](https://github.com/ethereum/go-ethereum/releases).
 Instructions for updating existing Geth installations are also provided in each section.

 ## Package managers {#package-managers}